NHL Betting Topics

 When it comes to bonuses, payout options and speeds, and betting limits – SportsBetting.ag is one of the best sportsbooks online.
 They have a Welcome Bonus of 50% Up To $1,000 and also have a cryptocurrency bonus and life-time reload bonuses.
 SportsBetting’s wagering limits are among the highest for betting sites servicing Americans.
 Their payouts are fast, and they accept accounts from all 50 U.S. states.

 Those who are familiar with baseball betting will be right at home with hockey betting markets.
 Unlike football and basketball, there are no traditional point spreads.
 The baseline odds are in moneyline format.
 Totals operate the same way as football and basketball, but with less variation in numbers.
 Pucklines are a point-spread-and-moneyline wager hybrid that is available in NHL betting markets.

-The NHL, and hockey betting in general, is similar to baseball betting.
+The NHL and hockey betting, in general, is similar to baseball betting when it comes to betting markets and outcomes.
 Both use moneyline odds because point spreads aren’t practical for hockey betting.
 Here’s an example:

 - Boston Bruins +110

 - Pittsburgh Penguins -120